-Our responsibility is to express opinions on these financial statements based on our audits.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and audit requirements prescribed by the Division.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Our responsibility is to express opinions on this balance sheet based on our audits.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America, and audit requirements prescribed by the Division.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the balance sheet is free from material misstatement.

-An audit involves performing procedures to audit evidence about the amounts and disclosures in the financial statements.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the balance sheet.
 The procedures selected depend on the auditors' judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the Office of the County Clerk's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Office of the County Clerk's internal control.
+In making those risk assessments, the auditor considers internal control relevant to the Office of the Sheriff's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Office of the Sheriff's internal control.
 Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.